elCarlosSantiago/prm-r/README.md

 - [Prisma](https://prisma.io): Prisma is an open-source database toolkit that provides an Object-Relational Mapping (ORM) layer for database interactions.
 - [PlanetScale](https://app.planetscale.com/): PlanetScale is a database platform that offers a fully managed MySQL-compatible database service with built-in scalability and high availability.
+- [Upstash](https://upstash.com/): is a serverless Redis database service that provides scalable and high-performance in-memory data storage and caching.

+### Caching

+- [Redis](https://redis.io/) is an open-source in-memory data structure store that is used as a cache in this project.

 ### Utilities